A software company had many manual steps between their development servers and customer deployments. At the start of the project:

 - Periodic process reviews

-Upgrades had been two days, with the deployment off-line.
-This became a maximum of a half day, with no distruption to service.
-Operations staff became process minders, freeing them to carry out other tasks.
+Upgrades had been taking two days, with the deployment offline.
+With the implementaion of automation, the process had been reduced to a maximum of half a day, with no disruption to customer service.
+As a result, operations staff had been able to take on the role of process minders, freeing them to carry out other tasks.